Guitar, keys, vocals

 Bass, keys, guitar, melodica, vocals

-Bonnie played piano as a kid and then left music behind when she headed off to college at UC Santa Barbara.
+Bonnie played piano as a teen-ager and then left music behind when she headed off to college at UC Santa Barbara.
 Then, in her late 30s, she decided to take voice lessons, which she parlayed into small parts in community theater musicals.
 Finally, fate (aka Christmas caroling) led her to Kristen, who invited Bonnie to harmonize with the band.
 And since the Birds needed a bass player, she gave that a try.
-Now she works out bass lines, plays keys, provides vocals.
-She recently released an EP of her original songs on Spotify.
+Now she plays bass, keys, melodica, and a smidge of guitar.
+She has also contributed several songs to the band.
+In 2021, she released an EP of her original songs on Spotify.
 Talk about spreading your wings!